Forum on the Arms Trade

 Emerging experts have expressed an interest in addressing the humanitarian, economic and other implications of arms transfers, security assistance, and weapons use...and are at an early stage in their career.

-This program is funded by the Rosa-Luxemburg-Stiftung New York Office with support from the German Ministry for Economic Cooperation and Development (BMZ).
-The Forum's work is further supported by the Carnegie Corporation of New York and the Rockefeller Brothers Fund.
+The Forum's work is supported by the Carnegie Corporation of New York and the Rockefeller Brothers Fund.

 Inclusion in this list is meant to strengthen our community, but does not indicate agreement with or endorsement of the opinions of others.
 Institutional affiliation, where indicated, is for identification purposes only.
 To learn more about the Emerging Experts list and program, click here.